Poor weather delays SpaceX launch at Cape Canaveral | DW | 27.05.2020

 Wednesday's launch would have made SpaceX the first private company to launch people into space, albeit on the taxpayer's dime.

-NASA administrator Jim Brindestine said that the safety of the crew members was the top priority, which led to the decision to postpone the launch.
+NASA administrator Jim Brindestine said that the safety of the crew members was the top priority.
+The possibility of lightning strikes at the time of launch prompted the postponement.
 The astronauts were scheduled to head to the International Space Station (ISS) as part of NASA's Commercial Crew Program (CCP).

+President Donald Trump, his wife Melania and Vice President Mike Pence had all traveled to Cape Canaveral for the launch

 A historic moment – if and when the launch happens